andrew/ultimate-awesome/README.md

 - [awesome-readme-tools](https://github.com/dhyeythumar/awesome-readme-tools) - A curated list of awesome readme tools. ✌.
 - [Awesome_Graph_Foundation_Models](https://github.com/HaitaoMao/Awesome_Graph_Foundation_Models) - Accompanied repositories for our paper Graph foundation model.
 - [awesome-log4shell](https://github.com/snyk-labs/awesome-log4shell) - An Awesome List of Log4Shell resources to help you stay informed and secure! 🔒.
-- [Awesome-Implicit-Neural-Representations-in-Medical-imaging](https://github.com/xmindflow/Awesome-Implicit-Neural-Representations-in-Medical-imaging) - [ICCV 2023] A curated list of resources on implicit neural representations in Medical Imaging.
 - [awesome-all](https://github.com/bradoyler/awesome-all) - A curated list of awesome lists of awesome frameworks, libraries and software.
 - [awesome-programming](https://github.com/hardikvasa/awesome-programming) - A curated list of awesome programming talks, articles, books, resources and more!.
 - [Awesome-Machine-Generated-Text](https://github.com/ICTMCG/Awesome-Machine-Generated-Text) - Continuously updated list of related resources for generative LLMs like GPT and their analysis and detection.